lvyin555/mhwsfeedback/en.md

 <details open> <summary>Expand</summary>

 #### ⚙️System
-  - Long loading times when exiting the Hunter Profile
+  - Please fix the issue where some interfaces such as Hunter Profile take too long to load.
-  - 请优化游戏的滤镜表现。
+  - Please optimize the game's filter effects to improve the display quality.
   -

 #### 🌐Network